L'Occitane Natural Beauty from The South of France | The Picket Fence

 Our skin loves L'Occitane skin care products, and we wager yours will also!
 In addition to being hydrating, moisturizing, soothing, and gentle, L'Occitane products are safe and sustainably sourced.
 What began with a 23-year-old man named Olivier Baussan in Provence distilling rosemary essential oil to sell locally, expanded into oils, soaps, and creams that take inspiration from his home land, and the world around.

-Many of the products The Picket Fence offers feature L'Occitane's shea butter.
+Many of the products feature L'Occitane's shea butter.
 The shea butter is produced by empowering 10,000 women in Burkina Faso, West Africa.
 L'Occitane provides business development training and an environmentally-friendly shea processing facility.
 Respecting both human and environment, no comprises are made with regard to protection of endangered species of community skills.
 L'Occitane does not patent the ways of using ingredients that are based on traditions.
 They do rely on effectiveness tests and work on combinations of ingredients to meet cosmetic needs.

 L'Occitane's roots are in Provence.
 It is here that the company has reintroduced an iconic piece of heritage by planting 15,000 almond trees.
 The almond fruit is used throughout their scented Almond collection.